August 26 2016

 Her journey to becoming a runner wasn't an easy one, but Shelly Wilson chased her goals.

 In 2012, marathoning standout Desi Linden captured second place at the Olympic Trials Marathon.
 That day, the three top finishers dipped under 2:27—the top five ran faster than 2:30 for the first time as well—which gave the nation a taste of what the future of American distance running might look like.
 Then, in 2015, Linden kept everyone on the edge of their seats as she navigated the streets from Hopkinton and Copley Square to hopefully become the first American woman in 30 years to win the Boston Marathon.
 She finished fourth and first for American women, proving once again that her 26.2-mile performances continue to reign supreme in professional distance running.
 As runners put the finishing touches on their training ahead of the 2016 Olympic Trials Marathon in Los Angeles on Feb.
-13, anticipation grows for the most stacked field the event has ever seen—and Linden aims to be near the top of that stack and earn a repeat spot on the marathon team heading to Rio this summer.
+13, anticipation grew for the most stacked field the event has ever seen—and Linden was right on top, finishing third, making her second Olympic team.
 We threw a few questions at her ahead of the trials (and hope to catch up with her to talk about that crazy top-10 finish for all the American women in Rio):

 Women’s Running: Many elites participated in the Duo to Rio Relay in Dallas last December—a different and fun idea to shake up training!
 How was your experience running a relay race with fellow marathon trials competitor Jared Ward?
 Did it add a fun, different element to running a race for you?